robmoffat/k9/docs/sprints/plan.md

 - Write some tests for this.
 - Store results in the content table.
 - hard-code the stylesheets for now.

-### SVG As The Output Format

-- In order that we can properly take advantage of fills, we need to start using SVG as the output format.
-- this means converting our displayers to use SVG rather than Graphics2D.
-- Better to get this out of the way early.

-### Project CSS/JS/SVG Icon/Font Repository

-- We need an entity in the system to hold details about registered CSS stylesheets.
-We will use the public URLs of these in the XML, but the actual values will be cached in the DB to speed things up.
-- Should be an option to say “don’t update” or “update every…”, and the cache, when returning, will check and behave accordingly.
-- So, handle this caching.
-- We need an "Entity" element in the database, which we'll also use later for indexing the XML.

-### Layout

-- extract this so that there’s a separate class for each different layout.
-- Just keep existing tests working.

-### Extend CSS

-- Add my own elements to the CSS so that I can see these being inherited by various elements.
-I want to get to the stage where part layout has some CSS properties associated with it.
-- Need to decide what these CSS elements are, but obviously they should be about layouts.

-### Glyph Using Grid Layout

-- Write a few simple tests to do a grid layout.
-We have 3 basic glyph-types that can use this.

-### Symbols Using Grid Layout

-- Write a test that shows some symbols, each having a class, inheriting their outline shape, colour etc.  and being rendered correctly.

-### Grid-Layout Context

-- Contexts should have the capacity now to store multiple grids.
-There will need to be some clever interpretation here (i.e. we need to construct the grid on-the-fly) but it’s ok.
-- This should be a nice example, with a test.

 ### BPML:  Write a stylesheet for this in CSS